terrencejihoonjung/J3C-Coding-Challenge-Terrence-Jung/README.md

 - onHoverEnd: completely reset
 - starts from the right side and moves along a clockwise path
 - the movement seems to have a slow to fast animation
+- to implement this animation using framer motion it seems like I need to use an SVG and path element

+#### Incomplete

+- Border Animation: I wasn't able to figure out how to fit the svg along the button border but was able to get a color gradient animation going.
+If I had more time, I would place both the SVG element and button element inside a div element and figure out how to set the viewBox correctly.